plxity/EMS/README.md

 ## Approach

-Event Management Service is based on an idea which stores data of a visitor and host in the database and as the data is saved timestamp is also stored as well & SMS and E-mail is sent to the host.
-When a session is ended, the timestamp is also stored and then mail to the visitor is send node-mailer.
+Event Management Service is based on an idea which stores data of a visitor and host in the database and as the data is saved timestamp is also stored as well.
+SMS and E-mail is sent to the host consisting the details of visitor.
+When a session is ended, the timestamp is also stored and then mail is send to the visitor via node-mailer.
 Once a session has ended user is not allowed to change the timestamp.

 ## Database Fields
 ```